Abandoned building at the Grand Turk NAVFAC 104 base.

 The Cuban Missile Crisis

 The Grand Turk NAVFAC base also played an important yet largely unknown role during the Cuban Missile Crisis.
-The T Building (communications unit) handled all outgoing communications from the U.S. Guantanamo Bay base until the blockade was lifted.
+The T Building (communications unit) handled all outgoing communications from the U.S. Guantanamo Bay base in Cuba until the blockade was lifted.
 The facilities also supported many flight crews stopping over on Grand Turk.